Smartbabbe/JS-calculator-task/README.md

 # JS-calculator-task

+This is a simple calculator using JS alert function

-https://smartbabbe.github.io/JS-calculator-task/  - link to published pages
+https://smartbabbe.github.io/JS-calculator-task/  - link to live page